 Tor is a free software program that allows users to communicate anonymously.
-The name Tor is actually an acronym that has been derived from the original name of the software project, which was The Onion Router.
-This software directs all Internet traffic and usage through a free volunteer network that exists worldwide, and has over six thousand relays to hide ip and location of the user; and his or her Internet usage from individuals and authorities that are in charge of carrying out traffic analysis or network surveillance.
+The name, Tor is an acronym that has been derived from the original name of the software project, which was The Onion Router.
+This software directs all Internet traffic and usage through a free volunteer network that exists worldwide, and has over six thousand relays to hide ip and location of the user; and hide Internet usage from individuals and authorities that are in charge of carrying out traffic analysis or network surveillance.

 If an individual is using Tor, it becomes fairly difficult to track his or her Internet activity.
-A lot of information about one's usage is concealed, such as online posts, the type of websites that have been visited and any instant messages that have been exchanged.
+By using Tor, one's usage is completely concealed including online posts, the type of websites that have been visited, and any instant messages that have been exchanged.

-The purpose of using Tor is to provide individuals with privacy protection.
-Furthermore, it also furthers their freedom with regards to what they want to do on their computers.
-In addition to this, individuals are also able to communicate any confidential information, since they know that their activities will not be monitored.
-There are some parties and individuals who stand to gain a lot from the use of such a software program.
-Political activists, for example, who may be living in fear of surveillance or, worse, arrests, are much more at ease with the use of such software programs.
-Other individuals who may also gain from using Tor are those who want to avoid some censorship rules and regulations that may have been imposed by a governing agency.
-In addition to this, it also offers protection to those individuals who were previously threatened and abused by stalkers.
+The purpose of using Tor is to provide individuals with privacy protection and anonymity.
+Tor allows you to bounce your communication around a distributed network and prevents anyone to monitor your browsing activity.
+Tor is not an encryption software, so you should still keep your confidential information confidential unless you're communicating via https or vpn.
+There are some parties and individuals who can gain from monitoring individuals' Internet activities.
+Political activists, for example, who may be living in fear of surveillance or arrests are much more at ease with the use of Tor.
+People living in a communist country may also use Tor to avoid censorship rules and regulations that may have been imposed by a governing agency.
+In addition to this, it also offers protection to those individuals who were previously threatened and abused by stalkers or Cyberbullying.

-At the same time however, it is also being used for various illegal purposes.
+Due to the highly anonymous nature of Tor, it is also used for various illegal purposes.
 For example, people may try to use Tor in order to gain access to secretive or censored information.
 It may also be used to rally political support against the governing political body.
-Furthermore, it may also be used to circumvent laws and regulations against the criticism of the heads of states.
+Furthermore, it may also be used to circumvent laws and regulations against the criticism of the heads of state.

 Tor works mainly through multi-layered encryption, which is why the onion metaphor is used.
 This ensures the right kind of forward secrecy between all the relays, which provides the required privacy and anonymity to the users.

 This software program does not protect the monitoring of Internet traffic at the Tor network boundaries, which is where all the traffic enters and exits the network.
-Similarly, it does not prevent traffic confirmation, although it does help in providing the protection that is needed against the traffic analysis.
+Similarly, it does not prevent traffic confirmation although it does help in providing protection from the traffic analysis.

 Similarly, exit node eavesdropping can also take place.
 This is because the software does not encrypt any traffic that passes between the target server and the exit node and the exit node is thus capable of capturing the traffic that passes through it and does not make use of end-to-end encryption, like the Transport Layer Security (TLS) or the Secure Sockets Layer (SSL).
-This means that it is not definite that the anonymity will be breached.
-However, any traffic that is intercepted by self-selected third parties do have the power to expose any information of the source in the payload or protocol data, or both.
+This means that there is a possibility of traffic being breached.
+However, any traffic that is intercepted by self-selected third parties does have the power to expose any information of the source in the payload or protocol data, or both.
 Those using Tor may also be susceptible to the traffic-analysis attack.
 However, even then, the original user's identity is not going to be revealed.

 Additional weaknesses are the Heartbleed bug and the sniper attack, which uses a colluding server and client and fills in the exit node queues until the memory finishes, which means that this node is no longer capable of serving other clients.